peppelinux/django-slapd-sql/README.md

 OpenLDAP setup
 --------------
-OpenLDAP setup can also be provided by another ansible-application, repository is: https://github.com/peppelinux/ansible-slapd-eduperson2016
+OpenLDAP setup can also be provided by another ansible-application: https://github.com/peppelinux/ansible-slapd-eduperson2016